-The Board has appointed Mr Robert Dorfman as the Chairman and Mr Tang King-Hung as the Managing Director in place of Dr Cheung Tsang-Kay, Stan and Mr Thong Yeung-Sum, Michael respectively with effect from 1 April 2014 and 16 September 2013.
+The Board has appointed Mr Robert Dorfman as the Chairman and Mr Tang King-Hung as the Managing Director of the company.
 The primary role of the Chairman is to provide leadership for the Board and to ensure that it works effectively in discharging its responsibilities.
 The Managing Director is responsible for the day-to-day management of the group's businesses.